Southern Italy Bike Tour – Puglia & Basilicata Write a review

 Meet your guides in the hotel lobby this morning for a 30-minute van transfer to the village of Conversano for our first ride.
 We'll get you set on your bikes and then head out on our first ride amongst the ancient olive groves and whitewashed “trulli” houses that fill the Pugliese countryside.
 Sample some of the fabulous cuisine for lunch at a local trattoria and then return to Conversano, where we can explore the town and then meet again for an aperitivo before dinner at a colorful local pizzeria.
 Mileage: 55 km/35 mi.
-We stay two nights at the beautifully restored Corte Altavilla.
+We stay two nights at the beautifully restored Corte Altavilla (or similar).
 Overnight Conversano.
 Hotel, breakfast and dinner included.

 Today begins with a gentle ride to the stunning cliff-side town of Polignano a Mare.
 Here, the vertical cliffs surmounted by 16th-century palazzi plunge dramatically into the Adriatic.
 We stop for lunch at a beach-side taverna in the shadow of the 17th century monastery of San Vito.
 The afternoon ride takes us back up to Conversano past whitewashed “masseria,” the imposing fortified manor houses that are the legacy of dangerous medieval times when corsairs raided the coast.
 You have free time this afternoon to wander through Conversano’s maze of cobbled streets and shop or simply enjoy a chilled glass of wine in the piazza before a special dinner at a family-run farm in the countryside just outside of Conversano.
 Mileage: 50 km/30 mi.
 Overnight Conversano.
 Hotel, breakfast and dinner included.

 Today we ride down to the seaside and visit the beautiful whitewashed town of Monopoli.
 It lies on a quiet harbor and has elegant Renaissance palazzi throughout the medieval streets.
 An imposing castle built by Charles V to protect the town in the days of piracy and Turkish corsairs still quietly guards the port.
 Return to the hotel to enjoy a dip in the pool before dinner at the elegant restaurant.
 Overnight near Alberobello.
 Hotel, breakfast and dinner included.